top of page

 The other offices made available to the Church were elder and deacon (Acts 14:23; 1 Tim.
 3:8-13; Phil.
 1:1).

-It was commonly understood that there were to be multiple elders in each respective Church (given the eligibility (Titus 1:5-9)).
-For this reason, when elders are referred to, it is usually in the plural (Acts.
-11:30, 14:23, 15:4, 15:6, 15:22-23, 20:17, 20:28; 1Pet.
+It was understood that there were to be multiple elders in each Church respectively (given the eligibility in Titus 1:5-9).
+For this reason, when elders are mentioned, it is typically in the plural (Acts 11:30, 14:23, 15:4, 15:6, 15:22-23, 20:17, 20:28; 1 Pet.
 5:1).

 Titus 1:5 (ERV) I left you in Crete so that you could finish doing what still needed to be done.
 And I also left you there so that you could choose men to be elders in every town.